hanula1/XML-Parser/README.md

 # XML Parser

 ## Description
 A simple XML parser written in C for Linux.
-It processes `.x.l` and `.x.y` files.
+It processes `x.l` and `x.y` files.

 ## Requirements
 - Linux OS